Nepitwin/ThreadWatcher/README.md

 private:

     /**
-     * @brief Atomic boolean to stop process.
+     * @brief Atomic boolean to Stop process.
      */
     std::atomic<bool> stopProcess;
 };
 ```

-Use this processing in an thread watcher to monitor his running states and start watcher to watch all added processes.
+Use this processing in an thread watcher to monitor his running states and Start watcher to Watch all added processes.

 ```
 ThreadWatcher watcher;
 std::shared_ptr<IFunction> ptrProcess(new CleanProcess());
 std::shared_ptr<Process> processClean(new Process(ptrProcess));
-watcher.addProcess("PROCESS_A39", processClean);
+watcher.AddProcess("PROCESS_A39", processClean);
-// Added process will be in state init if watcher not started. watcher.hasProcessStatus("PROCESS_A39", Process::Status::INIT)
+// Added process will be in state init if watcher not started. watcher.HasProcessStatus("PROCESS_A39", Process::Status::INIT)

-// Important this call will block the execution by thread.join() method from watcher. watcher.watch();
+// Important this call will block the execution by thread.join() method from watcher. watcher.Watch();

-// If watcher is started process should be in state run. watcher.hasProcessStatus("PROCESS_A39", Process::Status::RUN)
+// If watcher is started process should be in state run. watcher.HasProcessStatus("PROCESS_A39", Process::Status::RUN)
 ```

 ## License